 Lowville is a very small village located in the state of New York.
 With a population of 3,336 people and three associated neighborhoods, Lowville is the 443rd largest community in New York.
 Much of the housing stock in Lowville was built prior to World War II, making it one of the older and more historic villages in the country.

-Overall, Lowville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Lowville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Even though Lowville is a smaller village, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.